Paris Commune: Aftermath

 Some leaders of the Commune, including Delescluze, died on the barricades, but most of the others survived and lived long afterwards, and some of them resumed political careers in France.
 Between 1873 and 1876, 4,200 political prisoners were sent to the penal colony of New Caledonia.
 The convicts included about one thousand Communards, including Henri de Rochefort and Louise Michel.

 The popular journalist Félix Pyat became one of the most influential members of the Commune and its Committee for Public Safety.
-He went into exile during the Bloody Week, was later amnestied and elected to the National Assembly.
+He went into exile during the Bloody Week, was later amnestied, and eventually was elected to the National Assembly.